I am a Witch

 Oh, have I forgotten to mention her?
 Mrs. Brown is the Cove’s housekeeper and she has been in the family for ages.

-Oleg Dabrovsky and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring, and the mountain pass opens for traffic again.
-They travel in an old fashion way, their brightly colored Vardo wagons drawn by robust piebald Gypsy Vanners.
+Tara Grey is not one to socialize, so it is not difficult to understand why Rayna Kaminski has remained one of her oldest friends.
+Yuri Ivanov and his boisterous gypsy family arrive in town when the snow is finally melting away in the spring and the mountain pass opens for traffic again.
+But not every year, mind you.
+They travel in an old-fashioned way, their brightly colored Vardo drawn by two robust piebald Gypsy Vanners.

-Her old friend Tsura makes a living out of reading people’s fortune and they travel all over the country with their Tarot cards and a fake crystal ball.
+Her old friend Rayna makes a living out of reading peoples fortune, and her family travels all over the country with their Tarot cards and a fake crystal ball.
 Sometimes Tara helps out with the readings.
 Bogey or real, it depends on the person who’s consulting.
 At least both old ladies get a good laugh out of it!

 So she rarely leaves her house, minding her own solitary business.
 But if you’re awake early on Maundy Thursday, or if you decide to stay up when the moon is full, you just might see her fly past your window on her broom– but hush, don’t tell anyone.
 Nobody would believe you anyway.